abbbbbv/binance-futures-bot-temp/README.md

 - **Place Stop Order**: Set stop orders for risk management.
 - **Cancel All Orders**: Cancel any open orders for a specific symbol.
 - **Check Futures Balance**: Retrieve and display your futures account balance and unrealized profits.
+- **Position Open**: To check if another position is open for the same symbol.

 ## Contribution